tbilodea/Winchester/README.md

 You will find the C# scripts in Assets/Scripts.
 Yay singleton design!

 This is the 2nd game I've created in Unity and the first 3D one.
-Blender is my new hero.